tencent cloud

 4. Keep the default configuration and click Complete to complete the function creation.

-Creating trigger
+Creating a trigger

 If you have created an API Gateway trigger during function creation, simply check whether its configuration is the same as that described below.

-1. After creating a function, on the Trigger Management tab, click Create Trigger.
+1. After creating a function, on the Trigger management tab, click Create trigger.

-• Trigger Method: API Gateway trigger
+Trigger method: Select API Gateway trigger.

-Testing function
+Testing a function

-Select GET as the request method, enter /todos for path, click Test, and you will see the current todos in the response body as shown below:
+Query the todo list: Select GET as the request method, enter /todos for path, click Test, and you will see the current todos in the response body as shown below:

-Select POST as the request method, enter /todos for path and {"key":"3","content":"Third todo","done": false} for body, and click Test to add a todo as shown below:
+Add a todo: Select POST as the request method, enter /todos for path , Content-Type: application/jsonfor headers and {"key":"3","content":"Third todo","done": false} for body, and click Test to add a todo as shown below:

-Select DELETE as the request method, enter /todos/2 for path (to delete the todo whose key is 2 for example), and click Test as shown below:
+Delete a todo: Select DELETE as the request method, enter /todos/2 for path (to delete the todo whose key is 2 for example), and click Test as shown below:

-Select PUT as the request method, enter /todos/2 for path (to mark the todo whose key is 2 as completed for example), enter {"key":"2","content":"Third todo","done": true} for body, and click Test as shown below:
+Modify a todo: Select PUT as the request method, enter /todos/2 for path (to mark the todo whose key is 2 as completed for example), enter {"key":"2","content":"Third todo","done": true} for body, and click Test as shown below:

-Sample code
+Sample codes

 You can configure as follows:

-• Add the ScfHandler class, which is used to receive event triggers and forward messages to the Spring service.
-After receiving the response from the Spring service, the function will return it to the invoker.
+Add the ScfHandler class, which is used to receive event triggers and forward messages to the Spring service.
+After receiving a response from the Spring service, the function will return the response to the invoker.
+The project structure after the ScfHandler class is added is shown below:

 .